Donald Wiseman: Archaeological work

 Wiseman worked for four years at the British Museum deciphering cuneiform tablets excavated by Leonard Woolley at Alalakh in Syria.
 He also made several trips to Nimrud in modern-day Iraq, compiling a catalogue of the cuneiform tablets unearthed there.

 Wiseman served at different times as director, chairman, president of the British School of Archaeology in Iraq, and editor of the school's journal, Iraq.
 He was also a trustee of the British School of Archaeology in Jerusalem, and a founding member of the British Institute in Amman for Archaeology and History.

 Academic contributions

 Ancient Near Eastern treaties

 Wiseman published a suzerainty treaty that Esarhaddon had made with his vassals, and recognised the connection between this political treaty and biblical covenants.
 In 1948, he presented a paper to the Society of Old Testament Study on the relationship between Old Testament treaties and those of the Assyrians and Hittites.
 Selman suggests that Wiseman anticipated "by some years an influential article by George Mendenhall, who is usually credited with establishing such a connection."

 Abraham

 Wiseman suggested that Abraham be viewed as a prince or governor, rather than as a seminomad.
 Selman suggests that this perspective indicates "Wiseman's ability to approach a long-standing problem in a creative manner."

 Nebuchadnezzar

-From his work on Babylonian texts, Wiseman established the date of Nebuchadnezzar's first capture of Jerusalem as 15/16 March 597 BC.
+From his work on Babylonian texts, Wiseman established the date of Nebuchadnezzar's second capture of Jerusalem as 15/16 March 597 BC.